KaterynaSt/KaterynaSt.github.io/README.md

 ### Test cases and work in Jira

-- [The training webshop](https://www.amazon.ca/) was used to create demo test cases
+- [The training webshop](https://www.amazon.ca/) was used to create demo test cases.
   * Test case for checking the checkout process and for checking the addition of items to the cart.
 Check [the Google Sheets document here](https://docs.google.com/spreadsheets/d/12XMzBiKmU68qL5GpNhlyiYPUW0ocuaVtdLsBgyzF3a4/edit?usp=sharing)

-- [The training webpage](jobsautopilot.com) was used for working with TestRail.
+- [The training webpage](jobsautopilot.com) was used to create demo test cases.
   * Test case for uploading resume to Chrome extension.
 Check [the screenshot from Jira here](https://docs.google.com/document/d/1Bu-O-FwSxEMNWl-EX6TR0fQQZXG15F20DVf_ozpR1P0/edit?usp=sharing).

 ### Bug reports and work in Jira/Excel